 Lets roll back in 2003, when Google was thriving with tightly integrated ads in its search results only, and Internet users never heard of “blogging” and “online content monetization”; people never thought of minting millions just by engraving their thoughts or experiences on Internet, resulting in dollars and, therefore, no one ever bothered about escaping from online ads.

-Global online advertising industry is estimated to touch whooping $139.8 billion in 2013 with a CAGR of 7.3% during 2013 – 2018.
+The global online advertising industry is estimated to touch whopping $139.8 billion in 2013 with a CAGR of 7.3% during 2013 – 2018.
 As the industry growth is magnetizing online publishers in score each day, the Internet is being flooded with some really useful contents, pegged to advertisements.

 Growing Adoption of Ad-Blocking Tools

 As people are becoming more net-savvy, their reluctance towards digital advertisement is surging up.
 According to a recent report, citing data from Google trend, nearly 22.7% Internet users have adopted some type of ad-blocking mechanism, which means one out of every four visitors is not seeing any ad on publishers’ website, resulting in null revenue.

 The penetration of ad blocking is poised to grow at the rate of 43% yearly.
 If the growth rate continues unabated, nearly 95% Internet users are estimated to have ad blocking installed by 2017.
 Needless to say, it would almost kill those publishers who are deeply involved in their traffic monetization through digital ads.